stride3d/stride-docs/en/manual/scenes/prefabs/index.md

 TODO: EXAMPLE VIDEO

 The most common use for prefabs is to create a small piece of your scene (like a car, NPC, or item of furniture) and duplicate it as many times as you need.
-When you need to modify it (e.g. if you want to change its model), you can change it in one place and apply the change everywhere at once.
+When you need to modify it (e.g. if you want to replace its model), you can change it in one place and apply the change everywhere at once.